“No, in all these things, we are more than conquerors through him who loved us.” Romans 8:37 (WEB)

 Much the same way, the power of a single word or phrase in the Bible can overwhelm you with its meaning.
 For me, the phrase “… through Him that loved us” is the thought that captivates me deeply.

-As a believer you know the impact of this phrase.
-We should be brought to our knees with what God conveys to our hearts by this very thought.
+As a believer, you know the impact of this phrase.
+We should be brought to our knees by what God conveys to our hearts through this very thought.
 Jesus loves us.
 He has the power to overcome everything in heaven and on earth.
-He will never lose those, who by the Spirit, choose to hold that belief in their hearts.
+He will never lose those who, by the Spirit, choose to hold that belief in their hearts.

-Bringing this passage into full context, we quickly remember the sentence, “we are more than conquerors.”
+Bringing this passage into full context, we quickly remember this: “we are more than conquerors.”

 Take this thought with you today.
 Better yet, share it.